Atlanta in Logan County, Illinois — The American Midwest (Great Lakes)

 (photo captions:)

-Opening in 1934, the Palms Grill attracted travelers on Route 66.
+·Opening in 1934, the Palms Grill attracted travelers on Route 66.
 Downtown cafes and gas stations did more than serve highway travelers.
 They were places where townsfolk gathered to share gossip, negotiate deals, and fall in love.

-Opened around 1920, the Deep Rock Station on Arch Street was alive with customers when Route 66 traveled through downtown Atlanta.
+·Opened around 1920, the Deep Rock Station on Arch Street was alive with customers when Route 66 traveled through downtown Atlanta.

-Businesses were abandoned when Route 66 bypassed downtown Atlanta in 1947.
+·Businesses were abandoned when Route 66 bypassed downtown Atlanta in 1947.

-Illinois Route 66 Scenic Byway.
+Erected by Illinois Route 66 Scenic Byway.

 Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
-In addition, it is included in the U.S. Route 66 🛣️ series list.
+This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles .
+In addition, it is included in the U.S. Route 66 series list.

 Location.
 40° 15.64′ N, 89° 13.916′ W. Marker is in Atlanta, Illinois, in Logan County.
-Marker can be reached from the intersection of South East Race Street and SW Arch Street.
+It can be reached from the intersection of South East Race Street and SW Arch Street.
 Marker is located at Atlanta's Route 66 Park, with several other markers.
 Touch for map.
 Marker is at or near this postal address: 107 S E Race St, Atlanta IL 61723, United States of America.
 Touch for directions.

 More about this marker.
 This is one of 30+ Wayside Exhibits erected by the Illinois Route 66 Scenic Byway along Old Route 66 in Illinois.
-Each wayside was placed at a site with historic significance and tells the story of the site’s relationship to Route 66.
+Each wayside was placed at a site with historic significance and tells the story of the sites relationship to Route 66.
 The interpretive stations use illustrations, pictures, and audio to explore each site.

-Some have a passport stamp that can be collected by simply placing a piece of paper over the raised engraving and using a pencil to make a rubbing of the stamp.
-Also, some feature audio recordings, as this one contains audio from local Paul Adams (it worked as of late-September 2020).
+Some have a passport stamp that can be collected by simply placing a piece of paper over the raised engraving and using a pencil to make a rubbing of

 This is one of two Wayside Exhibits originally placed in Atlanta.

 Credits.
-This page was last revised on December 14, 2020.
+This page was last revised on February 20, 2026.
 It was originally submitted on December 14, 2020, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 38 times since then and 3 times this year.
+This page has been viewed 568 times since then and 29 times this year.
 Photos: 1, 2. submitted on December 14, 2020, by Jason Voigt of Glen Carbon, Illinois.
 3. submitted on November 25, 2020, by Jason Voigt of Glen Carbon, Illinois.